-In 2021, East McKinney had just over 1,000 households, as shown in Table 2, representing 1.4 percent of the 71,540 households in McKinney.
+In 2021, East McKinney had nearly 900 households, as shown in Table 2, representing 1.4 percent of the 71,540 households in McKinney.
 Similar to population, Mouzon has the largest share of households and La Loma the smallest.
 Wilcox, however, has a larger share of population than households, a function of larger household size in this neighborhood.